audulus/docs/docs/nodes.md

 The `unit delay` node delays an incoming signal by `1` sample.
 It also explicitly tells Audulus where to insert a single sample feedback delay within a feedback loop.

 If a `unit delay` is not inserted somewhere within a feedback loop, Audulus will guess where to put it.
-Much of the time this is ok, but in some cases, like when creating analog-modelling filters, you need to be explicit about where the feedback delay goes.
+Much of the time this is ok, but in some cases, like when creating analog-modeling filters, you need to be explicit about where the feedback delay goes.

 <br>